Is it possible to get cerebral palsy later in life? There are reasons why people may assume they’ve developed cerebral palsy as teens or adults.

 Being Diagnosed with Cerebral Palsy Later in Life

-Cerebral palsy is often referred to as a wastebasket condition because it is a spectrum condition that describes a variety of different motor impairments caused by early brain damage.
+Cerebral palsy is often referred to as a spectrum condition that describes a variety of different motor impairments caused by early brain damage.

 If you’re diagnosed with cerebral palsy later in life, it does not mean that you’ve suddenly developed it.